BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/README.md

 2. Analysis of the data
 3. Model evaluation

 These steps can be run individually.
-As the steps are internally dependedent on each other, before running step 2 or 3, please first run the fir step which is `Preprocess_data`.
+As the steps are internally dependedent on each other, before running step 2 or 3, please first run the step `Preprocess_data`.
 To run the `Preprocess_data` step, the command is as follows,

 ```sh
 snakemake --cores all preprocess_target
 ```
+Note: It will create a `preprocessed_data.csv` which will be saved in the data directory.
+This dataset will be passed to the subsequent steps in the workflow.

 Then  for other two steps, the commands are:
 ```sh
 snakemake --cores all analyze_target